MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 ## Answer customer questions with Copilot Studio

 Daniel created a copilot to help travel agents answer complex questions and enable customers to find information themselves on the agency's website.
-Automating these time-intensive tasks upskills travel agents with much information.
+Automating these time-intensive tasks provides travel agents with much information.

 Naming the copilot Fifi helps it become an integral and accepted part of the team.